 Hair porosity is your hair’s ability to absorb,and hold moisture.
 Genetics, exposure to heat, and chemically processing your hair all affect your hair’s porosity.
 Knowing your hair porosity helps you figure out what products to use, and how much maintenance your hair requires.
-It also helps when figuring out what hair methods to use and what natural hair influencers to follow.
+It also helps when figuring out what hair methods to use and if you’re like me, what natural hair influencers to follow.

 Types of Hair Porosity